 The bas-relief in bronze ye promised me,

 This section is a continuance of the bishop’s directions for his own burial.
-He addresses his listeners as “sons” and tells them to make sure to put part of the blue stone he’s stored up “between [his] knees” which suggests a belief in the pagan ritual of burying their loved ones with wealth to take with them into the next life.
-He then goes on to continue describing what he wants to outside of his tomb to look like, requesting “basalt for [his] slab” which he specifically wants to be “antique black” and “bronze” and covered in blue jewels.
+He addresses his listeners as “sons” and tells them to make sure to put part of the bluestone he’s stored up “between [his] knees” which suggests a belief in the pagan ritual of burying their loved ones with wealth to take with them into the next life.
+He then goes on to continue describing what he wants the outside of his tomb to look like, requesting “basalt for [his] slab” which he specifically wants to be “antique black” and “bronze” and covered in blue jewels.
 This continues to contrast his very position in life, as he is adhering to some ancient beliefs the church had long since denied concerning the ability to take wealth with you into the next life.
 This section also reveals that he has put so much thought into what his tomb will look like, and little thought to the condition of his soul.
 This section shows the bishop to be entirely materialistic, which is not what one would expect from a religious leader.

 Those Pans and Nymphs ye wot of, and perchance